skip to Main Content

 sam.rosas-mantilla@balletaustin.org

 Sam Rosas-Mantilla’s experience as a dance educator spans both studio and public school settings, multiple dance genres, and includes curriculum design and implementation.
-She has taught ballet and jazz, and assisted in Latin dance classes for children ages 4-11.
-While at the University of Texas at Austin under Dr. Tina Curran’s mentorship, she created and led dance classes and experiences for students ages 11-18.
+She has taught ballet and jazz, and assisted in Latin dance classes for children ages four through eleven.
+While at The University of Texas at Austin under Dr. Tina Curran’s mentorship, she created and led dance classes and experiences for students ages eleven through eighteen.
 For her student teaching placement with the Austin Independent School District, Sam worked with the Dance Departments at Lamar Middle School Fine Arts Academy and McCallum High School Fine Arts Academy.
 She also served as a guest choreographer for advanced and company dancers at Lamar and ballet students at McCallum for their spring 2021 performances.

 Rebecca Tulis, EduMoves™ Teaching Artist

-Rebecca Tulis began training in ballet, jazz, tap, and gymnastics at the age of 3 in her hometown of Omaha, Nebraska.
-She graduated from Creighton University with a B.A. in Psychology.
-She also continued dancing at Creighton, where she trained with Patrick Roddy in jazz and tap, learning the style of Bob Fosse and performing in pieces such as Steam Heat and Bye Bye Blackbird.
+Rebecca Tulis began training in ballet, jazz, tap, and gymnastics at the age of three in her hometown of Omaha, Nebraska.
+She graduated from Creighton University with a Bachelor of Arts degree in Psychology.
+She continued dancing at Creighton, where she trained with Patrick Roddy in jazz and tap, learning the style of Bob Fosse and performing in pieces such as Steam Heat and Bye Bye Blackbird.
 For six years in Bury St Edmunds, England, she was the Principal Dancer and Assistant Ballet Mistress for a local company, Anglian Ballet.
 She made lasting friends from all over the world while “bringing dance to the villages” under the direction of Neil Runswick and guest choreographer, Dominic Marshall.
-She later earned a Master’s Degree in Social Work from the University of Texas at Austin, and worked as a caseworker in Kansas and Austin for children and refugees.
+She later earned a Master’s Degree in Social Work from The University of Texas at Austin, and worked as a caseworker in Kansas and Austin for children and refugees.
 She also completed a German Language and Culture Intensive Integration Program in Duesseldorf, Germany, where she lived for three years.

 Rebecca began teaching dance to students of all ages while still training at her dance studio in Omaha.
 After finishing her undergraduate degree, she continued teaching elementary school students as an AmeriCorps volunteer at Red Cloud Indian School in Pine Ridge, South Dakota.
 One of her most treasured memories is of her students teaching her their traditional Native American dance steps as well as recreated Spice Girls routines.
 Most recently, she taught dance in Del Valle ISD’s LEAD after-school program at Hornsby-Dunlap Elementary School.